szanata/fittest/README.md

 ### *fittest* Function

-TBD;
+`fittest()` function is a global variable used to create a new test, it receive two arguments, the test name, and a function with the actual tests.

 ### *test* Object

-The test object, received in the callback function of the `fittest` global fn provides all the tools to run tests.
+The test object, received in the callback function of the `fittest` global fn provides all the tools to create a test.

 It provide the methods to create steps and hooks, and also the tools to use the webhooks: